-A registered agent accepts certain court documents, such as the summons and complaint that initiates litigation, or garnishments or other court orders, on behalf of a corporation or LLC.
-In addition, the states will send compliance information and official correspondence to a company through the registered agent.
-This could include annual reports, tax or other correspondence that impacts a company’s compliance status.
+A Registered Agent receives certain court documents, such as the summons and complaint that initiates litigation, garnishments, or other court orders, on behalf of a corporation or LLC.
+In addition, the states will send compliance information and official correspondence to a company through the Registered Agent.
+This could include annual report, tax, or other correspondence that impacts a company’s compliance status.

 State requirements for corporations and LLCs

 Every state requires domestic and qualified foreign corporations and LLCs (and most other kinds of statutory business entities too) to appoint and continually maintain an in-state Registered Agent (also known as an agent for service of process, statutory agent, or resident agent).The Registered Agent’s role, as noted above, is to receive, on the corporation or LLC’s behalf, certain court documents, compliance information, and official correspondence.

 Although states vary in their precise requirements, most require that a Registered Agent be either a resident individual or a domestic or qualified foreign corporation or LLC.